bibhubal/Chef-Test/README.md

 # Chef-Test
-This is a chef test repository
+This is a chef test repository.
+This is second line of the test repo.